 The normcreative practices in game culture and critical making in media technology education were our attempts of foregrounding the entanglement of norms and values in technology design and technocultures.
-I argue that this ambivalence needs to be addressed throughout any design process and when norms create unjust relations we should challenge these relations and ask how we can design differently.
+I argue that this ambivalence needs to be addressed throughout any design process, and when norms create unjust relationships we should challenge these relationships and ask how we can design differently.

 Design is never complete.
 Each and every design project is an iteration of larger processes of the historical present.
-Design thinking for instance has become the go-to method for many different businesses and disciplines - usually setup as a neat, linear step by step method that produces innovative results.
-But as I explained with diffraction and postcolonial computing (see Zones of transformation I) - the design process is usually messier than what Design Thinking implies, and should be articulated and adapted to the context of which it resides.
-Returning to the cyborg figuration I ask that we (pedagogues and students) engage with different design processes so as to learn how to navigate in 'zones of implosion' (Haraway, 1997) and design with care.
+For example, design thinking has become the go-to method for many different businesses and disciplines; usually set-up as a neat, linear step-by-step method that produces innovative results7.
+But as I explained with diffraction and postcolonial computing (see chapter Zones of transformation I), the design process is usually messier than what Design Thinking implies, and should be articulated and adapted to the context in which it resides.
+Returning to the cyborg figuration, I ask that we (pedagogues and students) engage with different design processes so as to learn how to navigate in 'zones of implosion' (Haraway, 1997) and design with care.
 Critical making matters.